davidzeng0/UMP_Format/UMP_Format.md

 ```

 If the proxy status is not `OK`, panic or throw an exception.
 If the status is not 200, panic or throw an exception.
-The response body is undetermined.
+Error codes have a response body in the same format as a Google Cloud API error response.

 The body can be deserialized as a `PlayerResponse`.